emomonkey/emomonkey.github.io/_posts/2017-05-11-SharePlaylist.md

   options: {}
 ---

 Since SpottyMail went live I have been expanding the number of preset templates available in the application and noticed an Internet Meme going around where you "Share Your Playlist with your Crush".
-I am off that age where you recorded your compilation of music onto cassette whcih I think was immortalised in the Nick Hornby book and John Cusask movie High Fidelity.
+I am off that age where you recorded your compilation of music onto cassette which I think was immortalised in the Nick Hornby book and John Cusask movie High Fidelity.
 SpottyMail will help you make that Playlist a bit more personal rather than just a link to Spotify.
 There is a ready made template available

 ![HTML Editor](http://emomonkey.github.io/images/screencrush.png)